Store specializing in niche fragrances from Brazil at JK Iguatemi – MONDO MODA - Breaking Latest News

-A Neeche Haute Parfumerie was created to cater to lovers of exclusive fragrances, who are looking for an offer of artistic scents and made from unique raw materials.
-A space idealized and developed for those who want distinction in various aspects, in which the consumer can find their personal brand with the advice of specialists in niche perfumery.
+A Neeche Haute Parfumerie was created to cater to lovers of exclusive fragrances, who are looking for an offer of artistic aromas and constructed from unique raw materials.
+A space idealized and developed for those who want distinction in various aspects, where consumers can find their personal brand with the advice of specialists in niche perfumery.

 Neeche Haute Parfumerie @ disclosure